obDann/TEQApp/teamOverview/code_review/README.md

     * this would also help remove the need for comments relating to it

 ### Susan to David
-* In client_db_functions, it would be better to call execute_query from database_methods and return cur to get rid of all of the redundant code
+* In client_db_functions, it would be better to call execute_query from database_methods and return cur to get rid of all of the redundant code which creates a new connection each time
 * Add more error messages when the user enters bad input for account creation
 * Fix creating another account with the same username saying "success" but nothing actually happens